 Step 1 – TDEE

-Let's use myself for example.
-I'm a 90 kg male of 31 years, measuring in at 184 cm and doing Moderate Exercise (Heavy As Fuck wasn't an option).
-This gives me a TDEE of about 2950 kcal.
+Let’s use myself for example.
+I’m a 90 kg male of 31 years, measuring in at 184 cm.
+I’ll pick the “light” activity category, since I do actually train quite a bit.

 Step 2 – Protein

-Next we'll start breaking down these calories into macronutrients, beginning with protein.
-This is not only important for growing bigger but protein is also important when trying to lose weight.
+Next we’ll start breaking down these calories into macronutrients – the basis for our IIFYM diet.
+We’ll begin with the most important: protein.
+This is not only essential for growing bigger but protein helps retain muscle when losing weight.

-As stated in my article on protein, the recommended amount is around 2 grams per kilo lean body mass.
-My 90 kg are definitely not all lean body mass though, so let's do some math.
+As per my article on protein, the recommended amount is around 2 grams per kilo lean body mass.
+My 90 kg are definitely not all lean body mass, though, so let’s do some math.

 For simplicity let’s say I’m at 20% body fat: